 - Autonomous Mitigation: Some Intelligent Agents will take action on behalf of security professionals to fix the security problem.

-You may tell that your organization already has expert security professionals, advanced tools, and perfect process and procedures to protect the organizations data and the security breaches.
-The ultimate goal of Intelligent Agent is to augment current people, process, and tools to enhance the overall defence.
-When it comes to defence, the first step of protection is detecting vulnerabilities or bugs which let the attackers to exploit the system.
+You may tell that your organization already has expert security professionals, advanced tools, and perfect processes and procedures to protect the organization’s data and security breaches.
+The ultimate goal of an Intelligent Agent is to augment current people, processes, and tools to enhance the overall defense.
+When it comes to defense, the first step of protection is detecting vulnerabilities or bugs which let the attackers exploit the system.
 Using Artificial Intelligence, you can scan the source code with better accuracy and fewer false positives and help engineers discover security bugs before they deploy their applications to the production environment. another area where AI is of assistance to security professionals is responding to threats.
-Advanced AI solution do not just deliver information about the threats but also supply the surrounding context to your security incidence response team so they can respond to threats.
+Advanced AI solutions do not just deliver information about the threats but also supply the surrounding context to your security incidence response team so they can respond to threats.